 Governmental Fund.
-The focus of the Library's governmental fund is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The focus of the Library's governmental fund is to provide information on nearterm inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Library's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the year.

-As of the end of the current year, the Library's governmental fund reported ending fund balance of \$971,888 with an increase of \$94,367.
-Most expenditures were comparable to 2020 with the exception for the decrease in capital outlay and the increase in salaries and internet service.
+As of the end of the current year, the Library's governmental fund reported ending fund balance of \$874,948 with a decrease of \$96,940.
+Most expenditures were comparable to 2021 with the exception for the increase in capital outlay.
 All of the Library's fund balance is classified as unassigned fund balance, which is available for spending at the Library's discretion.
 The General Fund is the only operating fund of the Library.